 Our Intent for Science

-At SS Peter and St Paul Primary school, we intend to develop children’s curiosity about the world through their science lessons.
-Children will discover the way the scientific world works, investigate about the role of science in daily life and challenge their views on the scientific world.
+We believe that a hands-on approach to teaching science ensures that children are given the opportunity to solve scientific enquiry.
+Children will discover the way the scientific world works, investigate the role of science in daily life and challenge their views on the scientific world.

 Our science curriculum is based around enquires where the learners work collaboratively to investigate engaging questions, conduct memorable experiments, evaluate findings and deepen their scientific knowledge.
 We use the acronym DRAKE in all of our lessons to ensure that children:

 R- Relate to real life experiences

 Science is taught through the Knowledge and Understanding of World strand within the Early Years curriculum.
 Across the school in Year 1 to Year 6, depending on the year group, four to five units are taught covering all aspects of the scientific processes.
 All children are taught from an early age to identify the types of enquiry skills needed to solve scientific investigations.
 These are made clear to the children in each lesson and the ‘working scientifically’ skills they will be using.
 These are: